adderbyte/GYM_XPLANE_ML/gym_xplane_envirnment/gym_xplane/README.md

     ```
     cd Examples
-    sudo  /path/to/anaconda/python3.6  random_agent.py random_agent.py
+    sudo  /path/to/anaconda/python3.6  random_agent.py
     ```
     for example a typical conda python path is /home/cat/anaconda3/envs/cat/bin/python3.6 .

     ```
     cd examples
-    sudo  /path/to/anaconda/python3.6  random_agent.py  --client    $client  --episode_step          $step
+    sudo  /path/to/anaconda/python3.6  random_agent.py  --client    $client
     ```

-    The `$client` and `$step` are the client connector to xplane and maximum episode step.
+    The `$client` and `$step` are the client connector  to xplane and maximum episode step respectively.
 This is useful if a new connection script  is defined or desired to be used.
 However, the p3xpc.py is the present connection script used.